 Feed guests good food to bursting AND use up leftovers?
 Who’s the host with the most now?

 Pesto Chicken Sandwich on Sourdough

-- 1 pound (about 2 small) boneless skinless chicken breasts pounded thin
+- 1 pound (about 2 medium) boneless skinless chicken breasts

 - 2 teaspoons Italian seasoning